remix-run/remix/examples/usematches-loader-data/README.md

 Use the `useMatches` hook to access loader data across your application.

-With Remix, you don't need global React contexts anymore to access your React state.
+With Remix, you don't need global React contexts anymore to access your application state.
 Instead, you can use `useMatches` to access loader data across your application.

+Note: if you have UI state (non-persisted state managed by React) then you'd probably want to look into [the `context` prop on `<Outlet />`](https://remix.run/docs/en/v1/api/remix#outlet-context-) combined with [the `useOutletContext` hook](https://remix.run/docs/en/v1/api/remix#useoutletcontext).

 ## Preview